avodonosov/reader-garbage-collector/README.md

 Another though.
 Maybe readability is so more important than pollution, that it's better to stick to usual symbols even without bothering for any anti-pollution measures.
-Especially taking into account this pollution only happens when the system is compiled, i.e. loaded first time.
-Next time, when existing .fasl files are just loaded, the pollution does not happen.
+Especially that this pollution only happens when the system is compiled, i.e. loaded first time.
+Next time, when existing .fasl files are just loaded without compilation, the pollution does not happen.